 Class or Workshop: Required attendance at a class or workshop designed to educate students as to the risks and consequences of exhibited behaviors.
 Any assigned classes shall be non-credit and will not be reflected on a student's transcript.
 The student is responsible for any costs associated with participation in a class or workshop.

 Community Service: Completion of a specified number of community service hours.
 Specific requirements, such as location or type of service or specific verification requirements may be imposed by the hearing officer.

-Fine: The purpose of this sanction is to ensure that students do not profit from violations of the Student Conduct Code, to reduce a student's financial ability to repeat a violation, or to provide funds to pay for costs directly associated with the type of violation in question.
+Educational Fee: The purpose of this sanction is to ensure that students do not profit from violations of the Student Conduct Code, to reduce a student's financial ability to repeat a violation, or to provide funds to pay for costs directly associated with the type of violation in question.
 In all cases where a fine is imposed, an explanation of the purpose for and amount of the fine will be provided.